Move Like It’s Summer: Cooling, Grounded Movement For The Hottest Season

 Here’s how to move through summer in a way that supports your energy, not drains it.

 Shift movement to cooler hours—early morning or evening.
-There’s something deeply regulating about walking when the world is just waking up or winding down.
+Try to avoid excess sun exporsure or strenuous activities during the hottest part of the day.
+There’s something deeply soothing about walking or hiking when the world is just waking up or winding down.

 Find shade and move gently—yoga, stretching, breathwork, or even just lying on the ground and letting your body reset.